quicwg/base-drafts/draft-ietf-quic-invariants.md

 A QUIC packet with a long header has the high bit of the first byte set to 1.
 All other bits in that byte are version specific.

-The next four bytes include a 32-bit Version field (see {{version}}).
+The next four bytes include a 32-bit Version field.
+Versions are described in
+{{version}}.

-The next byte contains the length in bytes of the Destination Connection ID (see
-{{connection-id}}) field that follows it.
+The next byte contains the length in bytes of the Destination Connection ID field that follows it.
 This length is encoded as an 8-bit unsigned integer.
 The Destination Connection ID field follows the Destination Connection ID Length field and is between 0 and 255 bytes in length.
+Connection IDs are described in
+{{connection-id}}.

 The next byte contains the length in bytes of the Source Connection ID field that follows it.
 This length is encoded as a 8-bit unsigned integer.
 The